 Question 10 – Does your company use multifactor authentication?

 User authentication to a resource by two or more pieces of evidence is known as multi-factor authentication.
-The evidence or factors are groups into knowledge, possession, and inherence factor categories.
+The evidence or factors are grouped into knowledge, possession, and inherence factor categories.

 - Knowledge – Something you know, such as a password.